v-baosu/MB-320-Microsoft-Dynamics-365-Supply-Chain-Management-Manufacturing/Instructions/Labs/M2 Manage manufacturing processes.md

 14. Click **OK**.

-15. In the **Production type** field in the Engineer Fast Tab, select **Formula**.
+15. In the **Production type** field in the Engineer FastTab, select **Formula**.

-16. In the **Shelf life period in days** field in the Manage inventory Fast Tab, type **180**.
+16. In the **Shelf life period in days** field in the Manage inventory FastTab, type **180**.

 17. Click **Save**.